 Cheerios contain no gluten-containing ingredients AND they have a gluten-free label on the packaging.
 For any food product to have a gluten-free label, it must contain less than 20ppm of gluten.

-We can safely say that Cheerios are gluten-free and safe to enjoy on a gluten-free diet.
+We can safely say that some varieties of Cheerios are gluten-free and safe to enjoy on a gluten-free diet.
+We’ll discuss which flavors and options are gluten-free, but we can definitely enjoy the original flavor with no issues while sticking with a gluten-free diet.

 Wait, didn’t Cheerios used to contain wheat??

 Years back, Cheerios used to contain wheat starch and was listed as an ingredient.
 According to Gluten Free and More, even when this ingredient was listed, this ingredient was only used in one mill – and only then occasionally.

 The Cheerios website states that “Cheerios have always been made of oats, which are naturally gluten free.
 However, conventional farming practices as well as common grain handling procedures allow chances for gluten containing grains (like wheat, barley, and rye) to co-mingle with our gluten free oats.

 To make Cheerios gluten-free, we have to separate the oats from grains that contain gluten, which are different sizes and shapes.
 Our cleaning house can sort 3.5 million pounds of oats every day.”

 They have since updated not only their ingredients to use oat flour, they also don’t use wheat starch any longer.
 The company even has a whole section on their website dedicated to showing you how their product is now gluten-free as it wasn’t before.